-In order to discharge the duties entrusted to it, the Supervisory Board has established four committees: the Executive Committee, the Nomination Committee, the Mediation Committee established in accordance with section 27(3) of the MitbestG and the Audit Committee.
+In order to discharge the duties entrusted to it, the Supervisory Board has established four committees: the Executive Committee, the Nomination Committee, the Mediation Committee established in accordance with section 27(3) of the Mitbestimmungsgesetz (MitbestG - German Codetermination Act) and the Audit Committee.
 The Executive Committee is currently comprised of four shareholder representatives and four employee representatives.
-The shareholder representatives sentatives on the Executive Committee make up the Nomination Committee.
-The Mediation Committee is comprised of two shareholder representatives and two employee representatives, as was the Audit Committee until July 31, 2022.
-Since then, the Audit Committee has been comprised of three shareholder representatives and three employee representatives.
+The shareholder representatives on the Executive Committee make up the Nomination Committee.
+The Mediation Committee is comprised of two shareholder representatives and two employee representatives, and the Audit Committee is comprised of three shareholder representatives and three employee representatives.